 Peer networks are a driver of impactful philanthropy and a multiplier of philanthropic capacity.

 Peer networks are groups of funders, organized by field of interest, who join together to educate themselves about advancements in the field, share best practices, learn from each other, and collaborate.
-By joining peer networks, funders signal their commitment to maximizing their philanthropic impact.
-JFN and its members are committed to using the power of networks to address the collective needs of the Jewish people.
+By joining peer networks, funders signal a commitment to maximize their philanthropic impact.
+JFN and its members use the power of networks to address the collective needs of the Jewish people.

 For more information about peer networks, contact Ruthie Rotenberg at (212) 726 0177 x209, or firstname.lastname@example.org.